Aftabnack/awesome-links/Linux/Initial_Setup.md

   * Go to `Graphics` -> select `Emulate a virtual desktop` -> Set resolution to something like 1024X768
   * Close the config
 * Start the game with the following flags `wine hl.exe -steam\ -game\ cstrike\ -noipx\ -nojoy\ -noforcemparms\ -noforcemaccel\`
-* Set the video options to `Software` and select the above set resultion, make the display `normal`.
+* Set the video options to `OpenGL` and select the above set resultion, make the display `normal`.
 Apply and restart.
-* Options -> Advanced -> Weapon Alignments
+* Options -> Advanced -> Weapon Alignments or `cl_righthand 1` in the command terminal